Wamphyre/HP-ELITEDESK-800-G2-DM-MINI-HACKINTOSH-35W/README.md

 # Optimized for OpenCore 0.9.4 and macOS Monterey

+- If you want to install Ventura, please just download Ventura-Stable-v1.0 from the Releases section.

 # BIOS Setup

 - I recommend you to upgrade to the latest BIOS (2023) from the same BIOS HP Network utility, easy and automated.